-In the nineteenth century, collections of Lambert Krahe (previously stored in the Kunstakademie Düsseldorf for academic purposes) were incorporated into the museum, creating a very noticeable expansion.
-The abode of the museum, the Ehrenhof, was constructed in the 1920s, based on an architectural design by Wilhelm Kreis.
+In the nineteenth century, collections of Lambert Krahe (previously stored in the Kunstakademie Düsseldorf for academic purposes) were incorporated into the museum, creating a noticeable expansion.
+The abode of the museum, the Ehrenhof, was constructed in the 1920s based on an architectural design by Wilhelm Kreis.

 Collections in the museum consist of fine arts items originating from the Classical era up until the present.
 Such collections include drawings, a collection of over seventy thousand graphic exhibits and photographs, sculptures, applied arts, and some glass collections.

-Of the graphic collections, there are a whole number of fourteen thousand Italian baroque graphics represented.
-Works from Europe, Persia/Iran, and Japan are on display in the museum.
+Of the graphic collections, a total number of fourteen thousand Italian baroque graphics are represented.
+Works from Europe, Persia/Iran, and Japan are displayed in the museum.